03:43

 You can do this alone,

-But you can also do it when you have a partner with you,
+But you can also do it when you have a partner with you.

-To actually feed somebody else,
+Because it's playful to actually feed somebody else,

-To put a slice of something inside their mouth and have them savour it,
+To put a slice of something inside their mouth and have them savour it.

 It's the same idea.